nesdoug/NESIFIER/Readme.txt

 You might get better results just clicking grayscale, converting the image, and then move the files over to NES screen tool, before giving it a color palette.

+Save as 8-bit indexed BMP - if you converted to NES 4 color, but you have too many unique tiles... use this option, and then import it into NES Screen Tool as a BMP, and use the lossy option to reduce the tile count to 256.

+Different dither styles will have different # of unique tiles.
+Floyd-Steinberg should produce the best looking image, because it's the only one that does error diffusion... but at the cost of much higher tile count.
+No dithering is the least amount of unique tiles.

+I personally prefer the Bayer 8x8 between levels 7 and 10.

 Credit: